Hosatty/TestingTuesday/README.md

 **Setup :**

-1. Clone the repo Git clone
+1. Clone the repo **"Git clone https://github.com/Hosatty/TestingTuesday.git"**

 2. Open the project in VS code or Terminal run the command **"npm install"** - This will install all the dependencies